Massive-Wiki/developer-massive-wiki/People/Bill Anderson.md

 short-name: Bill
 sortable-name: "Anderson, Bill"
 fediverse: "@band@octodon.social"
-twitter: "@band (deprecated)"
 discord: "anderbill"
+twitter (deprecated): "@band"
 urls:
   - "https://about.me/wlanderson/"
 ---
 # Bill Anderson

 ## What about me?
-A retired data informatician (what does that mean?), sociotechnical (what? another big word?) computer systems engineer, and chemist.
+A retired data informatician (what does that mean?), sociotechnical computer systems engineer, and chemist.
 Also an open access advocate and inveterate punster.

-When asked recently about what I value and my interests I responded with "Kindness, curiosity, honesty, and humor.
+When asked recently about what I value and my interests I said, with "Kindness, curiosity, honesty, and humor.
 I am interested in learning about, examining, and promoting abundance-based models and ideas of sustainable human societies."

 I am also reviewing my childhood first-order learnings about how the world works.